Welcome to ZenAquaria

 I’m Kevin.
-I’ve been keeping fish since the age of 7 and I want to share my love for the aquarium hobby with you!
+I’ve been keeping tropical fish for over 20 years and aquascaping for about 5 years, and I want to share my love for the aquarium hobby with you!

-I do not consider myself an expert when it comes to fishkeeping or aquascaping, but I love learning about each facet of the hobby and I believe that the experience of keeping tropical fish, plants, and invertebrates can transport us away from the digital world that begs for our attention every minute of the day.
+I love learning about each facet of the hobby, especially stuff related to small tanks, and I believe that the experience of keeping tropical fish, plants, and invertebrates can transport us away from a digitally focused world that begs for our attention almost every minute of the day.

 Designing and setting up your own snapshot of nature in the form of an aquarium is a way to get into flow and de-stress.
 For me, this is especially apparent when I look at an aquascape.
 The beauty of the tank, and the way in which it invokes nature have a calming effect on my brain and I experience a form of enjoyment that is akin to appreciating a piece of art.